Answers to your questions

 PULSAR is currently supported by Université Laval, La Fondation de l'Université Laval, the Fonds de recherche du Québec - Santé and the Ministère de la Santé et des Services sociaux du Québec.

-Taking part in a research project isn’t rocket science!
 Your degree of involvement will vary from project to project.
 For instance, you may be asked to fill out a questionnaire, provide biological samples, or participate in interviews with members of the research team.

 But before you begin, it’s important to be informed.
 The project team will ensure you have all the information you need to make an informed decision when you agree to participate in a project.

 Once you have all the information and are ready to proceed, you’ll need to give your consent (in writing, verbally, or electronically) to participate in the project.
-The project team may also offer you the opportunity to consent to have the data collected on you deposited in the PULSAR sustainable health databank.
+The project team may also offer you the opportunity to consent to have the data collected on you deposited in the PULSAR Sustainable Health Databank.

 For more information on participating in a project, take a few minutes to watch our video.